 Year in industry

 You can opt to take a year in industry with the Economics and Management joint honours programme, which contributes towards your final degree classification.
 The year in industry is taken between the second (Stage 2) and third years (Stage 3) of the degree.
+See Economics and Management with a Year in Industry for more details.

 The placement must be with a suitable employer, but the reference to 'in industry' is intended to cover employers in any service sector as well as in manufacturing.